antimof/UxPlay/README.txt

 during the Server-Client pairing process.
 The sourceVersion 330 above which the extra decryption step is carried out is set in lib/global.h if you need to change it.
-(This applies only to audio decryption; the AES key used for video decryption has had this extra encryption since iOS 9).
+(This applies only to audio decryption; the AES key used for video decryption has used extra encryption with the "shared-secret" since iOS 9).

 The third-party non-free Windows software *AirMyPC* (a commercial AirPlay emulator) uses an unhashed AES key for both audio and video